Final Girl: A Knock at the Door’s First Turn is a Brutal Reunion With This System

 Outside of saving two victims, the only thing Ava achieved was finding some discarded tools — which eventually could have been crafted into some cool weapons or traps, but that would have taken more time.

-Ever since I got my buddy Fritz hooked on Final Girl last year, I’ve been slowly shopping this runaway hit’s constantly expanding lineup of maps and villains: I finally opted for Knock at the Door because I liked this one’s twist: Fending off three killers at once with the option to rig up grisly homemade weapons from stuff you find around the house.
+Ever since I got my buddy Fritz hooked on Final Girl last year, I’ve been slowly shopping this runaway hit’s constantly expanding lineup of maps and villains: I finally opted for Knock at the Door because I liked this one’s twist.
+You have to thwart three killers at once with the option to rig up grisly homemade weapons from stuff you find around the house.

 In my first setup of cards, it looked like I had the chance to eventually craft a thingamajig called The Obliterator.
 I’ve always wanted an Obliterator.
 Maybe next game.